ewal31/mysite/posts/2023-06-02-implementing-kernel-density-estimation.markdown

 [^WeightedIQR]: The weighted IQR can also make use of Kish's *Rule of Thumb*.
 A wonderful outline can be found [here](https://aakinshin.net/posts/weighted-quantiles/).

+A more in depth exploration of this modification to Silverman's *Rule of Thumb* can be found in [@WangBandwidthWeightedKDE].
+Unfortunately, the Sheather-Jones method can't be modified as easily for weighted samples.

-To account for the weights, we must also modify our estimator definition.
+To account for the weights in our density estimate, we must similarly modify our estimator definition.
 We have the following form: analogous to the difference between a mean and a weighted mean.

 $$
 \hat{f}(x | \sigma, \bm{x}, \bm{w}) = \frac{ \sum_i^n \bm{w}_i K_\sigma(x, \bm{x}_i) }{\sum_i^n \bm{w}_i}